What is a Dividend Reinvestment Plan (DRIP)?

 1. Accumulate shares without paying commission

-Shareholders are not charged a commission when purchasing shares through DRIPs.
-Therefore, they save on costs when participating in a DRIP.
+Shareholders are usually not charged a commission when purchasing shares through DRIPs.
+Therefore, they save on transaction costs when participating in a DRIP.

 2. Accumulate shares at a discount